-In our day-to-day life, each one of us encounters critical comments from our family, friends, colleagues, neighbors, or people in general for the physical looks, character, ability, dressing sense, social standing, and so on.
-These comments seem to radiate negativity and instill fear, self-doubt, low self-esteem in us.
+In our day-to-day life, each one of us encounters critical comments from our family, friends, colleagues, neighbors, or people in general for our physical looks, character, ability, dressing sense, social standing, and so on.
+These comments seem to radiate negativity and instill fear, self-doubt, and low self-esteem in us.
 Our ego gets badly hurt.
 After all, no one enjoys being criticized.
 We are naturally wired for self-defensiveness, we become angry, irritated, threatened, depressed, or abusive threatening our precious relationships.

 Therefore, it is very essential to learn how to address and filter criticism to live a happier life.
 Dealing with criticism positively is an important life skill.
 Our professional and personal success depends on our strength to take criticism.
 We can handle criticism successfully by analyzing its intent, responding with patience, and acting positively on the feedback.

 There are two types of criticism - constructive and destructive – If we are able to identify the difference between the two, we can deal with any criticism easily.

 Constructive criticism, is easier to accept, even if it still hurts a little It is designed to point out our mistakes, but also with suggestions for improvement

 Constructive criticism should be viewed as useful feedback that can help you improve yourself rather than put you down.

 Destructive criticism It can be deliberately malicious, hurtful, and derogatory.
 Destructive criticism can, in some cases, lead to anger and/or aggression.
 It can hurt pride and have negative effects on your self-esteem and confidence.
 It is damaging to the relationship which we share with ourselves and others.

 If we can deal with criticism, we can save many relations from getting broken and can come out as a stronger and successful person.
 Few tips are here to be taken care of.